pages-themes/minimal/pages/guidelines/formalisation.md

 PubMed search for "asthma mechanisms" (accessed 2022-11-16) is shown in the table below.
 With every new change in the search parameters or the search query we have fewer search results and can choose a fairly small number of highly relevant publications to start from, so they can be selected and read.

+**Table 1.** An example of optimising search query and search filters for finding and shortlisting relevant publications.

 | Search query | Filters | Search results |
 |--------------|---------|----------------:|
 | asthma mechanisms | no filters | 21,012 results |